Sex Offender Registry

 College Officials Meet With Offender

-Once HCC receives notification from the Board that a student or employee has been finally classified as a Level 2 or 3 sex offender, Interim Director of Public Safety Dale Brown and a designee of President Christina Royal (senior student affairs or personnel administrator depending on whether the offender is a student or an employee), shall meet with the offender to:
+Once HCC receives notification from the Board that a student or employee has been finally classified as a Level 2 or 3 sex offender, Director of Public Safety Dale Brown and a designee of the president (senior student affairs or personnel administrator depending on whether the offender is a student or an employee), shall meet with the offender to:

 - Inform the offender of the college's knowledge of his/her final classification